ssk-d/fireflutter/README.md

 `This app is not authorized to use Firebase Authentication.
 Please verify that the correct package name and SHA-1 are configured in the Firebase Console. [ App validation failed ]`.

 To solve this problem, please refer [Create a keystore](#create-a-keystore) and [Debug has key](#debug-hash-key) to setup SHA-1 hash key into Firebase.

+## If app exists when picking photo

+To solve this problem, please refer [Image Picker Setup for iOS](#image-picker-setup-for-ios).